 - Inter-House is a specific time in our timetable that allows children to develop skills in leadership, resilience, social interaction and collaboration.
 It is compulsory that students attend these events.

 - Students who have a bus pass are permitted to use the Activity Bus service after the event.
 Students who do not have a bus pass must make their own way home.

-- We offer 5 buses after Inter-House competitions that leave school at 3.00 pm on Friday afternoons.
-Please make a note of the drop off points and ensure your child is aware of their stop and the bus number, as the Activities buses have different stops than the regular school buses.
-All information regarding activities and buses can be found here or log in to your account with Kwoon Chung.
+- We offer five buses after Inter-House competitions that leave school at 3:00 pm on Friday afternoons.
+Please make a note of the drop off points and ensure your child is aware of their stop and the bus number, as the activities buses have different stops than the regular school buses.
+All information regarding activities and buses can be found here or login to your account with Kwoon Chung.